 To understand China’s economic model, it’s essential to dispel some myths that just won’t die.

 These myths include:

-- the notion that China has a centrally managed economy,
+- the idea that China has a centrally managed economy,

 - that it is a communist state, and

-- that its government is synonymous with the Communist Party of China.
+- that its government is synonymous with the Communist Party of China (CPC).

-Additionally, there are misconceptions about China’s social credit system and its approach to free speech and Covid™ response, which are often portrayed as more draconian than they actually are.
+Additionally, there are misconceptions about China’s Social Credit System (SCS) and its approach to free speech and Covid™ response, which are often portrayed as more draconian than they actually are (or were).

-In 2020, China overtook the United States as the world’s largest recipient of foreign direct investment, which is a testament to its increasingly liberalised economy since the late 1970s.
+In 2020, China overtook the US as the world’s largest recipient of foreign direct investment, which is a testament to its increasingly liberalised economy since the late 1970s.